the-kido/cs-notes/content/OOP/Classes.md

 }
 ```

-# Objects
+# Objects vs Classes
 An instance of a class creates objects, which can be manipulated and changed, unlike classes, which are the *blueprint*
 ### Method signatures

 ## Misc
-- Objects are stored in the stack ?
+- Objects are stored in the stack